A Day in LaHave

 Turning left as you drive off the ferry, a stop at LaHave Bakery is a must.
-Housed in a Victorian-era sea-trading centre in the 17th century French settlement of LaHave, the bakery produces traditional breads made from locally grown, fresh milled grains.
-Sandwiches, soups, coffee and other yummy treats await your road trip cravings.
+Housed in a Victorian-era sea-trading centre in the 17th century French settlement of LaHave, the bakery produces traditional breads made from locally grown, fresh milled grains, plus sandwiches, soups, coffee and other yummy treats await your road trip cravings.
 While you’re there, be sure to check out the LaHave Crafters Co-op for locally made treasures.

 For a history lesson of the area, visit the National Historic Site of the first capital of New France between 1632 -1636, Fort Ste-Marie-de-Grace.
-Here the Fort Point Museum paints a picture of life for the new French settlers and their native hosts, the Mi’kmaq.
+Here the Fort Point Museum paints a picture of life for the new French settlers and the Mi’kmaq.

+Now your path forks and you have an important decision to make.
 Turning right and driving back towards Bridgewater on Highway 331, stop in at the various artist studios along the way, like the Fort Point Gallery, Pentz Pottery or Sattler’s Stained Glass.
-It’s a great opportunity to see how local artists have been inspired by their natural surroundings and gentle soul of the area.
+It’s a great opportunity to see how local artists have been inspired by their natural surroundings and gentle feel of the area.